Skip to main content

 🎨Frontend

-I use the exact same theme as Twitter light and dark theme, then move on to background image for that I implement four options to choose an image, you can choose from your device or give photo link or plain colour and also include photos from Unsplash by using Unsplash API so you can get search photos in the app.
-I used bootstrap for styling.
+I use the same theme as Twitter light and dark theme, then move on to background image for that I implement four options to choose an image, you can choose from your device or give photo link or plain colour and also include photos from Unsplash by using Unsplash API so you can get search photos in the app.
+I used Bootstrap for styling.

 IMG_20210907_130915.jpg